johnjackoleary/cfi-commonplace-book/projects/cfi-career/Getting to Know a New Plane.md

 # Plan Overview
 Should try all checklists by end and feel comfortable with planes handling

+* Prep: Estimate performance values and note any unusual checklist items
 * Day 1: Standard operations
 	* Confirm performance against POH estimates and record things like pitch during climbs
 	* confirm all values of GAIT